Adrienne Monnier: La Maison des Amis des Livres

-On 15 November 1915, Monnier opened her bookshop and lending library, "La Maison des Amis des Livres" at 7 rue de l'Odéon, Paris VI.
+On 15 November 1915, Monnier opened her bookshop and lending library, La Maison des Amis des Livres, at 7 rue de l'Odéon, Paris VI.
 She was among the first women in France to found her own bookstore.
-While women sometimes assisted in a family bookstore, and widows occasionally took over their husband's bookselling or publishing business, it was unusual for a French woman to independently set herself up as a bookseller.
-Nonetheless Monnier, who had worked as a teacher and as a literary secretary, loved the world of literature and was determined to make bookselling her career.
-With limited capital she opened her shop at a time when there was a genuine need for a new bookstore, since many booksellers had left their work to join the armed forces.
+Monnier had worked as a teacher and as a literary secretary, and with limited capital she opened her shop at a time when there was a genuine need for a new bookstore, since many booksellers had left their work to join the armed forces.
 As her reputation spread, Monnier's advice was sought out by other women who hoped to follow her example and become booksellers.

-Odéonia

 Monnier offered advice and encouragement to Sylvia Beach when Beach founded an English language bookstore called Shakespeare and Company in 1919.
 During the 1920s, the shops owned by Beach and Monnier were located across from each other on the rue de l'Odéon in the heart of the Latin Quarter.
-Both bookstores became gathering places for French, British, and American writers.
-By sponsoring readings and encouraging informal conversations among authors and readers, the two women brought to bookselling a domesticity and hospitality that encouraged friendship as well as cultural exchange.
+Both bookstores became gathering places for French, British, and American writers, sponsoring readings and encouraging informal conversations among authors and readers.